GreyCorbel/CosmosLite/README.md

 - `HttpCode`: Http status code returned by CosmosDB REST API
 - `Charge`: RU charge caused by request processing
 - `Data`: Payload returned by REST API (if any)
-  - For commands that return documents, contains documents returned
+  - For commands that return documents, contains document(s) returned
   - For failed requests contains detailed error message returned by CosmosDB REST API as JSON string
 - `Continuation`: in case that operation returned partial dataset, contains continuation token to be used to retrieve next page of results
   - *Note*: Continuation for stored procedures returning large datasets needs to be implemented by stored procedure logic